-The decreases in research and development expense for the three and six months ended September 30, 2009 compared to the corresponding periods in the prior year were primarily due to lower overall engineering headcount and a shift in engineering resources to an organization more focused on new product development from one that has been historically focused on new customer qualification and manufacturing support.
+During the three months ended December 31, 2009, we saw a slight increase in personnel-related research and development expenses as compared to the same period in the prior fiscal year as we have dedicated additional resources to certain research and development activities within Vehicle Sensors.
+The overall decrease in research and development expense for the nine months ended December 31, 2009 compared to the corresponding period in the prior year is primarily due to lower overall engineering headcount and a shift in engineering resources to an organization more focused on new product development from one that has been historically focused on new customer qualification and manufacturing support.
 We believe this structure to be more efficient.
-Likewise, in the prior year, we had ramped up our research and development activities in Roadway Sensors aimed at accelerating the time to market of certain new products.
-We believe that research and development activities are crucial to our ability to continue to be a leader in our markets and we currently expect our expenditures in this area for fiscal 2010 will be slightly lower to flat when compared to fiscal 2009.
+We believe that research and development activities are crucial to our ability to continue to be a leader in our markets.
+We currently expect our total research and development expenditures for fiscal 2010 will be slightly lower to flat when compared to fiscal 2009.